joshkour/csv_upload/README.md

 Used here to the hide the complex subsystem of converting data from CSV and sorting and any other related funtionalities that may appear in the future.

 ### Other considerations
+- Utilise file input reader interface to ensure we can switch out to a different file read type if required i.e text, pdf or word etc.
+- Utilise transformer interface to ensure we can transform different format to the BankTrasnactionService requires when creating BankTransaction object (model).
+- Facade to hide complexities from the Controller.
-I decided not to make use of ReactJS for front end components as HTML views for table structures is suitable.
+- I decided not to make use of ReactJS for front end components as HTML views for table structures is suitable.
 However, with more details, we may look for this approach.

 ### Setup
 1. Git clone project: git clone https://github.com/joshkour/csv_upload.git